 About Me

 In my current biotechnology consultant role, I provide toxicology, regulatory, operational and management advice to biotech companies worldwide.
 I have a successful track record in taking early stage biotech companies (e.g. academic spinoffs) into IND-enabling studies and early clinical development using the virtual operational model, maximizing the efficient use of available funding.
-I have a deep knowledge in fund raising and efficient utilization of preclinical CROs and CDMOs in China and clinical CROs in Asia Pacific (incl. clinical programs in Australia).
+I have a deep knowledge in fund raising and efficient utilization of preclinical CROs and CDMOs in China and India, as well as clinical programs in Australia.

 Most of my big pharma experience comes from AstraZeneca, where my work as a toxicology expert involved portfolio and toxicology program management in Respiratory / Inflammation (Lund, Sweden) as well as CNS / Pain research areas (Montreal, Canada).
 Over the years, I have managed more than 30 INDs.
 I received my Veterinary Medicine and PhD degrees at University of Helsinki, and my MBA from Australian Graduate School of Management.
 I undertook postdoctoral training at New York University Medical Center and Max Planck Institute.
 I have Toxicology Board Certifications both from the US (DABT; 2006-) and Europe (ERT; 2004-).
 I am an author on over 40 peer-reviewed scientific publications, book chapters and patents, and have served as Adjunct Professor of Toxicology at University of Helsinki since 2004.